-Now if we asked the kids what does it mean to honor their father and mother, what do you think their answer would be?

-They would say that you should be nice to your mom and dad... that you should listen to them, put away your toys when it's time to clean up, don't talk back to them, and so on... and that's good.
+Now, if we asked the kids what it means to honor their father and mother, what do you think their answer would be?
+They would probably say that you should be nice to your mom and dad... that you should listen to them, put away your toys when it's time to clean up, don't talk back to them, and so on... and that's good.

-But if we look at the fifth commandment in the context of when it was first given, as God's first set of commands to Israel, which will set them apart as His special treasure and make them into a Holy nation...
+But if we look at the fifth commandment in the context of when it was first given, as God's first set of commands to Israel, which will set them apart as His special treasure and make them into a Holy nation... in a covenant relationship...